marvel-nccr/quantum-mobile/README.md

 *Quantum Mobile* is a Virtual Machine for computational materials science.

+## Note on this version
+This is historical branch, stripped down from the main Quantum Mobile (e.g. with Quantum ESPRESSO only, installed from the APT Ubuntu packages, and no other codes; fewer pseudopotential libraries; ...).

+The main purpose is to recreate an environment where older versions work.
+In this case, AiiDA 0.9.1 (to address issue aiidateam/aiida_core#2426, and PR aiidateam/aiida_core#2478).

+## Content

 It comes with a collection of software packages for quantum mechanical calculations, including